zhangyihome/code-push-cli/cli/README.md

 ### Update deployment

-Once your app has been confifgured to query for updates against the CodePush service--using your desired deployment--you can begin pushing updates to it using the following command:
+Once your app has been configured to query for updates against the CodePush service--using your desired deployment--you can begin pushing updates to it using the following command:

 ```